Byron McClelland: American Horse of the Year

-The State of New Jersey enacted legislation in 1894 which banned betting.
-As a result, the state's racetracks closed but nonetheless pressure mounted from anti-gambling groups and politicians in New York State to implement the same laws.
-The net effect was that racing stable owners began sending their horses to race in England and in its January 11, 1897 issue, the Chicago Daily Tribune reported that McClelland had entered horses in races at Newmarket Racecourse in England.
-As well, one of the paper's headlines said that "Byron McClelland May Go to Europe with Some Youngsters in 1899."
-However, Byron McClelland was only forty-one years old when his life and brilliant career came to an end.
-According to his obituary in The New York Times, he already had an estimated wealth of between $300–500,000 when he fell ill and died of pneumonia at his Lexington home on June 11, 1897.
-He was interred in the Lexington Cemetery.
+The State of New Jersey enacted legislation in 1894 which banned betting, resulting in closure of state's racetracks.
+Pressure from anti-gambling groups and politicians then mounted to implement the same laws in New York state.
+The net effect was that racing stable owners began sending their horses to race in England.
+In its January 11, 1897 issue, the Chicago Daily Tribune reported that McClelland had entered horses in races at Newmarket Racecourse in England.
+One of the paper's headlines also read "Byron McClelland May Go to Europe with Some Youngsters in 1899."
+However, McClelland died of pneumonia at his Lexington home on June 11, 1897, and was interred in Lexington Cemetery.
+According to his obituary in The New York Times, he had an estimated wealth of $300–500,000.

-On July 3, 1898 The New York Times further reported that a $10,000 sarcophagus had been constructed on his grave.
-Earlier, a June 27, 1889 issue of the Chicago Daily Tribune about McClelland's success in racing in Chicago and elsewhere also mentioned his character saying he "is a good natured little fellow who possessed a big heart and a lot of friends."
+On July 3, 1898, The New York Times further reported that a $10,000 sarcophagus had been constructed on his grave.
+Earlier, a June 27, 1889, issue of the Chicago Daily Tribune about McClelland's success in racing in Chicago and elsewhere also mentioned his character saying he "is a good natured little fellow who possessed a big heart and a lot of friends."

 For a few years after his death, McClelland's widow and her brother, John D. Smith, continued racing horses.
-Sallie McClelland died in 1911 and is buried next to her husband in the Lexington, Cemetery.
+Sallie McClelland died in 1911 and is buried next to her husband in Lexington Cemetery.